 The companies within the Group carry out their transactions on the domestic market, in the European Union and in third countries (Asia and USA).
-The companies within the Group carry out their main deliveries in Bulgarian leva, euros and US dollars.
-To control the currency risk, a system has been introduced for planning supplies from countries in and outside the European Union, as well as procedures for monitoring movements
+The companies within the Group carry out their main deliveries in

-All amounts are in thousand Bulgarian leva unless otherwise stated in exchange rates of foreign currencies and control of incoming payments.
+Bulgarian leva, euros and US dollars.
+To control the currency risk, a system has been introduced for planning supplies from countries in and outside the European Union, as well as procedures for monitoring movements in exchange rates of foreign currencies and control of incoming payments.